 It’s not often that we get two separate emails in the space of a week, telling us how good a new restaurant is.
-But Brenda, who is a member of Club Lanza Info, and John and Dawn took the the time to do so.
+But Brenda, and John and Dawn took the the time to do so.

 La Aulaga is set slightly back from Playa Bastian, but facing the sea and with a fabulous view.
 We were greeted by Simone, our waitress, who served us a small, chilled apertif, and then Miguel the owner arrived at our table.
 To say he is enthusiastic about his restaurant and the food is an understatement.